natospaces/matplolib-psl-bar-chart-race/README.md

 # matplolib-psl-bar-chart-race

-A matplolib based bar chart race by goals scored from either beginning of 2009 season or the year 2010 for South Africa;s Premier Soccer League Clubs
+<p>A matplolib based bar chart race by goals scored from either beginning of 2009 season or the year 2010 for South Africa's Premier Soccer League Clubs</p>